ExecGraph / Blog / Houston Ship Channel Refineries and Chemical Plants 2026: 3.2M bpd, 8+ Facilities, Procurement Contacts

-A facility by facility guide to the Houston Ship Channel industrial corridor, covering refineries, chemical plants, and the organizational contacts that control procurement at each site.
+Facility by facility guide to the Houston Ship Channel industrial corridor.
+Covers 3.2M+ bpd refining capacity across ExxonMobil Baytown, Shell Deer Park, LyondellBasell, and more, with the named procurement contacts at each site.

 The Houston Ship Channel is the highest concentration of refining and petrochemical manufacturing capacity in the Western Hemisphere.
 Stretching approximately 50 miles from the Turning Basin in downtown Houston to Galveston Bay, the corridor contains more than 3.2 million barrels per day of crude refining capacity and dozens of chemical manufacturing complexes.
 For industrial vendors selling equipment, services, and materials into the energy sector, the Ship Channel represents the single largest addressable market in North America.